SpinalHDL/SpinalWorkshop/src/main/scala/workshop/function/spec.md

 ## Implementation
 The implementation could be done by many way, but the goal of this lab is to practice functions.
 The proposal is the following :

-1) Define a function which is able to recognise a string pattern on the `cmd` port and which produce True value when that happen.
+1) Define a function which is able to recognise a string pattern on the `cmd` port and which set the `hit` signal to True when that happen.

 ```scala
 def pattern(str : String) = new Area{